|

 Improve Hydration

-You’ll be better hydrated.
+The health benefits of no alcohol extend to improvements in how your body retains moisture.
+If you stop drinking alcohol, you’ll be better hydrated.
 Alcohol typically pulls moisture from the body, creating a risk for dehydration.

 Also, when you drink alcohol, you’re missing key opportunities to drink water.
-Hydration improves your overall health, flushes away toxins in your cells and can help you lose weight.
+Hydration improves your overall health, flushes away toxins in your cells, and can help you lose weight.

 Benefit from Improved Mental Health